 You may also be eligible for refunds if you’re using petrol, LPG or CNG in your RUC licensed vehicle as you’ve already paid the tax on these fuels when you purchased them.

 Make sure the vehicle has a current RUC licence.
-If you do buy a vehicle without a current RUC licence you will become liable for any unlicensed distance if the licence isn’t current.
+If you do buy a vehicle without a current RUC licence you'll become liable for any unlicensed distance if the licence isn’t current.

 It is an offence for a person to sell a vehicle without a current RUC licence.